QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 ------------------
 (`See comprehensions documentation <https://docs.julialang.org/en/v1/manual/arrays/#Comprehensions-1>`_)

-Comprehensions are an elegant tool for creating new arrays or dictionaries from iterables
+Comprehensions are an elegant tool for creating new arrays, dictionaries, etc. from iterables

 Here are some examples